Marq (company)

+Marq (formerly Lucidpress) is a cloud-based software platform for brand management and templated content creation.
+It enables organizations to create, customize, and distribute marketing and sales materials using lockable templates.
+The platform integrates with digital asset management (DAM) systems—including Aprimo and Bynder and customer relationship management (CRM) tools such as Salesforce and HubSpot.

+Trade publications have described the product as a brand templating and creative automation platform.

 History

 In October 2013, Lucid Software, Inc. announced Lucidpress as a public beta version.
 Following its release, Lucidpress was featured in TechCrunch, VentureBeat and PC World, with TechCrunch noting: "I had a chance to test the app before its launch and it is indeed very easy to use.
 If you've ever used a desktop publishing app in the past, you'll feel right at home with Marq, as it features the same kind of standard top-bar menu and layout options as most other publishing apps.
 In terms of features, it can also hold its own against similar desktop-based apps."

 In May 2015, Lucidpress hit 1 million users.
 One year later in June 2016, Marq hit 2 million users and announced its Advanced Template Locking feature.

 In November 2016, Lucidpress announced its Print & Ship feature, by which users can order printed versions of the documents they create in Marq.

 In May 2021, Lucidpress announced that it had been acquired by Charles Thayne Capital ("CTC"), a growth-oriented and technology-focused private investment firm.

-In July 2022, Lucidpress officially rebranded to Marq.
+In May 2021, following its acquisition by Charles Thayne Capital, Lucidpress became fully independent.
+Owen Fuller, who had served as General Manager since 2017, was appointed Chief Executive Officer.

+In 2022, Lucidpress was rebranded as Marq to reflect the company’s shift toward brand templating and creative automation tools, while continuing to support its publishing features.

+In November 2022, Marq announced the launch of an advanced analytics feature to track template usage.

+Features

+Marq integrates with customer relationship management (CRM) platforms such as Salesforce and HubSpot, enabling the creation of personalized, on-brand sales and marketing materials.
+The platform also connects with multiple digital asset management (DAM) systems, including Bynder, Aprimo, MediaValet, PhotoShelter, Acquia, and Canto.